gyenabubakar/lyrebird-client/README.md

    have a Husky hook that will prevent you from committing directly to these branches.

 3. Always create a new branch from `staging` and name it `<github-username>/<issue-title>`.
-This is to ensure that the `main` branch is always stable and ready for production.
+This is to ensure that the `main` branch is always stable, free of beta changes and ready for production.
+The `main` branch will only receive changes from the `staging` branch when the `staging` branch is stable enough.

-4. Always create a PR from your branch to `staging` and get it reviewed before merging.
+4. Always create a PR from your feature branch to `staging` and get it reviewed before merging.